-Expenditures in FY 2023 are somewhat similar to that of FY 2022, with the caveat that rampant inflation necessitated repricing of some expenditure categories.
-All expenditures within the FY 2023 budget are accomplished through generated revenue, as the District continues to pursue a "pay as you go" philosophy towards capital projects and the accumulation of debt.
-The District remains debt-free for FY 2023.
+Expenditures in FY 2024 are somewhat similar to that of FY 2023, with the caveat that rampant inflation necessitated repricing of some expenditure categories.
+All expenditures within the FY 2024 budget are accomplished through generated revenue, as the District continues to pursue a "pay as you go" philosophy towards capital projects and the accumulation of debt.
+The District remains debt-free for FY 2024.

-For FY 2023, employees will receive an across-the-board increase of five percent, with some additional increase possible for the lowest paid positions in order to maintain District competitiveness in hiring.
+For FY 2024, employees will receive an across-the-board increase of five percent, with an additional increase for making a distribution operator into a Site Foreman.

-Expenditure categories contained within the FY 2023 budget include: Administration (25% of the FY 2023 budget), Production (24%), Distribution (24%), and Capital Improvements (25%).
+Expenditure categories contained within the FY 2024 budget include: Administration (25% of the FY 2024 budget), Production (24%), Distribution (24%), and Capital Improvements (25%).